uclaioes/ucla-wordpress-starterkit/README.md

-# UCLA 2020 WordPress Theme
+# UCLA 2020 WordPress Theme Template
 The UCLA 2020 WordPress theme is a child theme for the default WordPress TwentyTwenty Theme

 ## Themes